 Albert leaned back to get a better look at him.
 “You took the day off that weekend.”

 Greg snapped his fingers in realization.
 “Oh, that weekend!
 But that was months ago… Had he kept the secret that long?”

-Half a year ago, when the office was at near full capacity, I asked HR whether it was possible to add more staff in the reception desk.
-The job of circulating the necessary information, paperwork, packages, and emails week after week with an eight to five work hours wasn’t easy.
+Half a year ago, when the office was at near full capacity, I asked HR whether it was possible to hire another receptionist.
+The job of circulating the necessary information, paperwork, packages, and emails week after week with an eight to five work hours isn’t easy.
 Sometimes, I had to work early and late to categorize a few incoming packages and paperwork for each department.
-And I don’t even want to point out I also work during weekends.
+And I don’t even want to point out that I also work during weekends.

 I had enough.

 And I’m happy, Liza, head of HR, sympathized with me.
-After the big boss greenlights it, I got a new co-worker, Sean Burke, a few weeks later.
+After the big boss approved, I got a new co-worker, Sean Burke, a few weeks later.

 When they hired Sean, it wasn’t all rainbows yet.
-I had to train him for at least three months before letting him take half of my workload.
+I had to train him for at least three months before letting him take half of my work hours.
 But Sean was a fast learner with a flamboyant personality.
 It didn’t take a while before people started warming up to him.
-Even I warmed up to him in the minute we’ve met.
+Even I warmed up to him in on the first day we’ve met.
 And slowly friendship wasn’t far.
 Though that’s the extent of our relationship – to Albert and Greg’s dismay.
 Sean played for the other team.

-Sean’s work shifts are weekends and a half day, in the afternoon, on Mondays and Fridays.
-These were the days that workload would be at its peak - and where we’re both present.
+Sean’s work shift was on the weekends, and in the afternoon on Mondays and Fridays.
 He didn’t object on the weekend shifts.
-Hardly anyone is present at the office rather than overtime workers, and sometimes executive staff members.
-Julian and Zoey are present as well for meetings, which are the only people he had to keep in mind.
-Other than that, he had fewer responsibilities than I am.
+Hardly anyone is present at the office rather than overtime workers, and sometimes the head of the department.
+Also, Julian and Zoey are present as well for meetings, which are the only people he had to keep in mind.
+Other than that, he had a lax job description.

 Watching the said partner-in-crime exited the elevator, I stood up from my seat and opened my arms wide, waiting for his embrace.
-Sean didn’t think twice and enveloped in me in his usual bear hug, and even dramatically lifting me up for a moment before letting me go.
+Sean didn’t think twice and enveloped in me a bear hug.

 “How’s your weekend, Amy?
 From that greeting, should I expect something bad happened?”
 Sean inquired while nodding at Albert and Greg in greeting.